JanezCim/ros2workshop/README.md

 You should automatically create and connect to a Docker container with ROS2.

-If a Docker already exists OR another terminal needs to be opened in same container, run:
+If a container already exists OR another terminal needs to be opened in same container, run:

     docker exec  -it ros2workshop /bin/bash